xpatrickthomas/abk_earth_day/index.md

 ## What is ABK Earth Day?

 **Earth Day** is an annual event celebrated worldwide to demonstrate support for environmental protection.
 On Tuesday 22 April 2026 the third edition of **ABK Earth Day** will take place at ABK Stuttgart Weißenhof Campus.
-It will be a day of student-led actions and projects continuing to raise environmental awareness at the academy. <br>
+It will be a day of student-led actions and projects continuing to raise environmental awareness at the academy.
+This year we open our doors to the public.
+Everybody is welcome — Please help us to spread the word! <br>

 **↖ [Back to Index](#index)**